WesleyBryie/ChumBucket/wiki/megathread/tools.md

 * [rTorrent](https://github.com/rakshasa/rtorrent) - Terminal-based torrent client for linux
 * [ruTorrent for rTorrent](https://github.com/Novik/ruTorrent) - Web management UI for rtorrent
 * [Flood for rTorrent](https://github.com/Flood-UI/flood) - Sleek web management UI for rtorrent
-* **[Windows]** [uTorrent 2.2.1 Build 25302](http://web.archive.org/web/2011*/http://download.utorrent.com/2.2.1/utorrent.exe) - If you're still set on using uTorrent, this is a stable old build of uTorrent, before it turned to crap and had malware added.
+* **[Windows]** [uTorrent 2.2.1 Build 25302](http://web.archive.org/web/2011*/http://download.utorrent.com/2.2.1/utorrent.exe) - This is a stable old build of uTorrent, preferred by some.
 It was released on May 18, 2011.
 Set `net.discoverable` to False in settings and disable the Web GUI to mitigate security vulnerabilities that were later discovered.
-You can grab the installer from the wayback machine, as it has it cached.
-Just navigate to a close date past the release date noted earlier.
-You can check which version you have downloaded by checking the file's properties, in the details tab.

 For Android torrent clients, see: [Mobile Apps & Cracked App Markets](https://reddit.com/r/Piracy/wiki/megathread/mobile_apps_and_repos)